 June 12-14 | 8 a.m.-4 p.m. | Cane Creek Gymnasium and fields | $60

 Lacrosse Camp, open to ages 8-12, teaches children the fundamentals of lacrosse.
 Instructors are gymnasium staff members and area trainers, including Kurt Snyder.
-The registration deadline is June 11.
+Register by June 11.
 Space is limited to 30 campers.

 Dr. Doom’s Summer Basketball Camp

-During Dr. Doom’s Summer Basketball Camp, campers will focus on fundamentals such as shooting, dribbling and passing with instructor Bob Dawson, who has been sharing his basketball knowledge with children for more than 30 years.
+During Dr. Doom’s Summer Basketball Camp, campers ages 7 and up will focus on fundamentals such as shooting, dribbling and passing with instructor Bob Dawson, who has been sharing his basketball knowledge with children for more than 30 years.
 Coach Dawson began Dr. Doom Camp in Cookeville in 1994 and has worked with thousands of athletes in the community.
 He began his coaching career in Detroit, Mich., where he worked a pro camp with Hall of Fame players Bob Linear and Dave Bing.
 He has served as director for pro camps for Magic Johnson, Isiah Thomas and the Toronto Raptors.
 He won national A.A.U. championships in the 1970s, 1980s and 1990s with players such as Magic Johnson, Glen Rice and Chris Weber.
 Locally, he won seven state championships with junior pro girls’ teams in the early 2000s.
 In 2014, his high school boys’ A.A.U. team won five tournaments and had a 22-2 record.
-The registration deadline is June 30.